Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 By 5 minutes — would you, the owner, trust this school enough to wire $15,000 to it?
 Would your spouse?
 Would your most skeptical 18-year-old nephew?

-If the answer to any of those is no, you’ve found your priority.
+If the answer to any of those is no, you have found your priority.
 The fix is almost never “redesign the whole site.”
-It’s almost always two or three specific changes.
+It is almost always two or three specific changes.

 What to Fix First

-When you’re ready to put numbers on this, attack in this order.
+When you are ready to put numbers on this, attack in this order.
 The early items have the biggest payoff for the least effort.

-7. 24-hour automated follow-up sequence.
+- 24-hour automated follow-up sequence.
 Build once, runs forever.
+Match the channel they used to contact you.

-8. LocalBusiness schema markup and Google Business Profile cleanup.
+- LocalBusiness schema markup and Google Business Profile cleanup.
 A few hours of one-time work plus 30 minutes a week.
+Check NAP consistency across all listings.

 A school that does only the first three typically sees 30 to 80% lift inside 60 days, without a redesign.
 A school that does all eight tends to land in the top quartile of education conversion within a year, on the same paid traffic.